 Location: Art Workers' Guild, 6 Queen Square, Bloomsbury, London WC1N 3AT

 Times: Registration 14.00 / Seminar 14.30 / Drinks reception 18.00

 Free to attend.
-We now have 100 people booked.
-If you are interested in attending then please email email@example.com to enquire about the availability of places.
+This event is now fully booked.
+If you are interested in attending then please email firstname.lastname@example.org to enquire about the availability of places.